 Carmen Ros was born in Madrid, Spain; producer, songwriter, singer and designer who has participated in several independent projects.

-expression has been linked to music since she
+Her artistic expression has been linked to music since she was very young.

 Carmen and her husband, the guitarist and composer Julio Garcia, started to record their musical ideas at their own studio Escalera Grabaciones Intrepidas, and have now edited eight of Julio's CDs.